brute4s99/sostronk/README.md

 ## How to test

-1. To build the project use: -
+1. To configure & build use: -
 ```
 cmake -DCMAKE_INSTALL_PREFIX=~/brute4s99 ..
 make
 ```

-2. To run the tests use: -
+2. To run tests use: -
 ```
 make tests
 ```